ellezv/http_server/README.md

 # HTTP Server

-This is an implementation of a socket echo server.
+This is an implementation of a socket server.
 In this implementation, we create a server and a client.
+If the client request a file contained in the root, the server will serve it.
-The client will send a message to the server will respond back with a header containing 200 ok response code.
+If the client doesn't request properly, the server will respond appropriately.

-Right now unicode is giving us trouble but it will be compatible with python 2 and 3.
+We also implemented a concurrency module using Gevent that will allow us to handle multiple requests.

+## Contains:
+    - Modules:
+        - *client.py*
+        - *server.py*
+        - *concurrency.py*
+    - Tests:
+        - *test_unit.py*
+        - *test_functional.py*
+        - *test_concurrency.py*

+## Use:
+We have been having trouble with entry points.
+Currently you can clone this repo and type `python3 server <port>` to run the server.
+You can then open your browser localhost and request files from the webroot.
+Alternatively you can open the client in another terminal and type `python3 client <request>`, request being a valid HTTP GET request.

 ## Coverage: